 The most frequent misconceptions about the disease are given below, together with official sources holding the correct information.

 A negative test result means you cannot have Lyme disease.
-The 2 tier testing system is not as accurate as has been previously thought.
 There are several reasons why someone with Lyme disease might have a negative test.
 See the sections here on Diagnosis and on tests.
 Section 1.2.12 of the NICE Guideline states “Do not rule out diagnosis if tests are negative but there is high clinical suspicion of Lyme disease”.

 Read about an example of a UK patient requiring repeat courses of antibiotics following relapses.

 What you may like to give to your GP

-Public Health England recommends LDA as a good source of information – see the PHE leaflet for the public.
+The UK Health Security Agency recommends LDA as a good source of information – see the UK HSA information on Lyme disease.

 On-line training course: we have produced a flyer giving details of an on-line training course developed by the Royal College of General Practitioners (RCGP) in conjunction with LDA.